 Religious Education: students receive 1 hour a fortnight of RE teaching in Year 7 and 8 before starting the RE GCSE in Year 9 with 2 hours a week.
 Under Section 71 of the School Standards and Framework Act 1998 parents have the right to withdraw their children from RE lessons.
 If you do not want your child to study RE, please send a request in writing to firstname.lastname@example.org

 Citizenship is delivered in 1 hour per fortnight.
 In addition to its taught hours, the whole school follows a Citizenship programme that takes key themes in each half term and is developed through tutor time “Thoughts for the Week” and through assemblies.

 Modern Foreign Languages.
 We aim for all students to study a foreign language during their time in Key Stage 3.
 This is something that the school views as central to being a citizen in today’s world.
 MFL is allocated 5 hours a fortnight in Years 7-9.
 In Years 7 and 8 students study French and German side-by-side.
-At the end of Year 8 they will go through a departmental option process and then concentrate exclusively on their chosen language in Year 9.
+At the end of Year 8 they will go through a departmental option process and then concentrate exclusively on their chosen language or languages in Year 9.
 Spanish is offered in Year 9 as an extra curriculum subject taught after school to give students the option to choose it as a GCSE option in Year 10.

 History and Geography both have 4 hours a fortnight each.
 These will be studied by all students in Years 7 to 9.

 The Art and Design faculty includes Resistant Materials, Graphics, Textiles, Art and Food Technology (including nutrition and healthy eating).
 In Year 9 this is extended to include Electronics.
 These form part of a rotation system that allows students to spend a half term working in each specialism across the year.
 Students spend 6 hours a fortnight in the faculty.